 |The Museum offers a free photo with this classic 1923 Buick for all visitors.|

 I have read many books about how to raise my son in our American culture: Raising Cain, Reaching Boys, Teaching Boys and The Minds of Boys.* However, none of them describe the special little invisible switch that flips on immediately when a boy is presented with the opportunity to compete with other boys and display his honor with a collection of round badges on a green sash over a khaki shirt.
-This little secret switch probably explains why the Boy Scouts of America has been around for almost 100 years.
+This little secret switch probably explains why the Boy Scouts of America has been around for over 100 years.
 (Founded February 8, 1910)